San Jacinto Peak

-San Jacinto Peak (/ˌsæn hə'sɪntoʊ, - dʒəˈ-, - jəˈ-/ _-SAN-_-hə-SIN-toh-,_-_-jə--,_-_-yə--; often designated Mount San Jacinto) is a 10,834 ft peak in the San Jacinto Mountains, in Riverside County, California.
+San Jacinto Peak (/ˌsæn hə'sɪntoʊ, - dʒəˈ-, - jəˈ-/ _-SAN-_-hə-SIN-toh-,_-_-jə--,_-_-yə--; often designated Mount San Jacinto; colloquially known as San J, San Jack and just Jacinto) is a 10,834 ft peak in the San Jacinto Mountains, in Riverside County, California.
 Lying within Mount San Jacinto State Park it is the highest both in the range and the county, and serves as the southern border of the San Gorgonio Pass.

 San Jacinto Peak is one of the most topographically prominent peaks in the United States, and is ranked the sixth most prominent peak in the 48 contiguous states.
 According to John W. Robinson and Bruce D. Risher, authors of The San Jacintos, "No Southern California hiker worth his salt would miss climbing 'San Jack' at least once."

 Known for its spectacular north escarpment, the peak rises over 8,000 ft above San Gorgonio Pass.
 It plays host to the famous Cactus to Clouds Trail.

 Geography

 To the east of San Jacinto, the 10,834 ft peak towers over the city of Palm Springs (elevation 479 ft; 146 m); to the west, it borders the mountain community of Idyllwild (elevation 5,413 ft; 1,650 m).
 The peak is also frequently called Mount San Jacinto.
 The steep escarpment of its north face, above Snow Creek, climbs over 10000 ft in 7 mi.
 This is one of the largest gains in elevation over such a small horizontal distance in the contiguous United States.

 From the peak, San Gorgonio Mountain can be seen across the San Gorgonio Pass.
 Also easily visible below is the Coachella Valley and the Salton Sea.
 In addition, much of the Inland Empire, including Ontario to the west, can be viewed on a clear day.

-Named after Hyacinth of Caesarea, Mount San Jacinto is one of the "Four Saints," a name occasionally used to describe the high points of the four mountains over 10,000 feet named for Catholic saints in Southern California: San Jacinto Peak, Mount San Gorgonio (high point of the San Bernardino Mountains), San Bernardino Peak, and Mount San Antonio (high point of the San Gabriel Mountains).
+Named after Hyacinth of Caesarea, Mount San Jacinto is one of the "Four Saints," a name occasionally used to describe the high points of the four mountains over 10,000 feet named for Catholic saints in Southern California: San Jacinto Peak, San Gorgonio Mountain (high point of the San Bernardino Mountains), San Bernardino Peak, and Mount San Antonio (high point of the San Gabriel Mountains).